 Thailand will be hosting a regional meeting on Friday over the crisis, with activists accusing corrupt authorities of supporting the trade.

 Malaysian Home Minister Zahid Hamidi said police are investigating the involvement of officials, particularly those in the Forest Ministry, and that several people have been detained.

 At a conference held to discuss the Rohingya's plight in the Norwegian capital Oslo on Tuesday, South African Archbishop Desmond Tutu called for aid to Myanmar to be based on how its Rohingya community, who it sees as illegal, is treated.

 "We have a responsibility … to adopt a common position making funding the development of Myanmar conditional on the restoration of citizenship, nationality, and basic human rights to the Rohingya," he said.

 The grim discoveries have prompted a crackdown on illegal migration, that culminated in boatloads of people left stranded at sea by wary traffickers earlier this month.

-, while the US said it would settle some of them permanently.
+Last week Malaysia and Indonesia agreed to provide shelter of up to a year, while the US said it would settle some of them permanently.